Edwin Bramall: Operation Midland

-Bramall was one of several senior establishment figures targeted by Carl Beech, a convicted perjurer.
-Following invented complaints by Beech, on 4 March 2015, officers of the Metropolitan Police searched Bramall's house near Farnham as part of the Operation Midland child sexual abuse investigation.
+Bramall was one of several senior establishment figures targeted by convicted perjurer Carl Beech: following fabricated complaints made by Beech officers of the Metropolitan Police searched Bramall's home near Farnham on 4 March 2015 as part of the Operation Midland child sexual abuse investigation.
 Bramall released a statement after the search, saying: "Categorically, never have I had a connection or anything to do with the matters being investigated."
 On 30 April 2015, under the same investigation, Lord Bramall attended a police station in Surrey by appointment.
 While officers interviewed him for two hours, they did not charge or arrest him.

 On 15 January 2016, the police confirmed that there was insufficient evidence to bring any charges and he would face no further action.
 Bramall's wife Lady Bramall died in July 2015, without knowing that he would not be charged.
 In October 2016, after what The Guardian described as a "chorus of calls" for an official apology to Lord Bramall, the Metropolitan Police Commissioner Sir Bernard Hogan-Howe apologised to Bramall.

 On 1 September 2017, it was reported that the Metropolitan Police had paid substantial compensation to Bramall for having raided his home "after accepting that the searches had been unjustified and should never have taken place."

-Beech went on trial for 12 counts of perverting the course of justice and one count of fraud in May 2019.
-He was convicted on all charges, and was sentenced to 18 years in prison in July 2019.
+Beech was subsequently arrested and committed to stand trial on 12 counts of perverting the course of justice and one count of fraud in May 2019; he was convicted on all charges, and in July 2019 was sentenced to 18 years imprisonment.
 The court was told that "immeasurable distress" had been caused to those falsely accused as well as "obvious reputational damage".
 Bramall said of the ordeal: "I can honestly say however I was never as badly wounded in all my time in the military as I have been by the allegations made by [Beech] that formed the basis of Operation Midland."